 Federal Direct PLUS (For Parents)

 Parents of dependent students may apply for a Federal Direct PLUS Loan to help pay their child’s education expenses as long as certain eligibility requirements are met.
-The interest rate is fixed at 7.9% and eligibility will be determined by a credit check.
+The interest rate for 2013-14 is fixed at 6.41% and eligibility will be determined by a credit check.

 Federal Direct PLUS (For Graduate Students)

 Graduate and professional degree students can borrow a Federal Direct PLUS Loan to help cover education expenses.
-The interest rate is fixed at 7.9% and eligibility will be determined by a credit check.
+The interest rate for 2013-14 is fixed at 6.41% and eligibility will be determined by a credit check.

 Federal Perkins Loan

 International students: generally, you are not eligible for federal student aid.
 Your primary resource would be in the form of an education loan, but they will mostly require that you have a co-signer that is a US citizen.
-Here is a link to a website that can assist you in your search.
+Here are links to websites that can assist you in your search: